 Sounds crazy, but we have the science to prove it.
-Research suggests that the agavins (natural sugar) found in this Mexican liquor are better than artificial sweeteners at helping you shed the pounds.
+An American Chemical Society study suggests that the agavins (natural sugar) found in this Mexican liquor are better than artificial sweeteners at helping you shed the pounds.
 After scientists had given a group of mice agavins into their water, they reported that the mice had lower glucose levels and were fuller longer.
 So, next time someone offers you a tequila shot, go for it!
 Just stick to one, though.
-(We don’t mean to be a broken record, but it’s worth the echo!)
+(We don't mean to be a broken record, but it's worth the echo!)

 Cranberry and Vodka Can Boost Your Creativity